3 Month Old Baby Sleep and Feeding Schedule

 3-Month-Old Baby Sleep Schedule

 Your baby’s sleep has now started to regulate itself.
 Most babies sleep a total of 15 hours a day, including nighttime sleep and naps.
 They will stay awake for more time during the day.
-You’ll also be able to gather some sleep and feel more rested the next day.
-Be warned of sleep regressions though!
+You’ll also be able to get some sleep and feel more rested the next day.
+Be warned of sleep regressions, though!
 It has been observed that babies who’ve slept through the night for weeks may suddenly start to wake up!
 This is a temporary phase and happens because your child is now going through a growth spurt, learning new skills and is more socially aware.

 This is also a good opportunity for sleep training.
-Try and ensure your baby sleeps longer at a stretch and has a regular sleep-wake-feed pattern.
+Try to ensure your baby sleeps longer at a stretch and has a regular sleep-wake-feed pattern.
 But don’t impose a rigid sleep schedule.
 Instead, observe his reactions to sleep training, and if he doesn’t seem prepared, slow down and try again after some days.

 3-Month-Old Baby Feeding Schedule